What parents need to know about going guarantor on a mortgage

 House prices have become incredibly steep across Australia, making it more difficult for younger Australians to become first home buyers.

-Many parents across the country have acted as the Bank of Mum & Dad and helped their kids get a foot on the property ladder.
-This means everything from letting kids stay home rent-free while they save for a deposit to going guarantor on their home loans
+As a result, many parents across the country have acted as the Bank of Mum & Dad to help their kids get a foot on the property ladder.
+This means everything from letting kids stay home rent-free while they save for a home loan deposit to going guarantor on their home loans

-When you go guarantor for your kids, it means they can use the equity built up in your home as extra security against their loan, and therefore pay less.
-But as popular as it’s becoming, this is a strategy that requires a big commitment and can be pretty risky for parents.
+But as popular as it’s becoming, becoming a guarantor requires a big commitment and can be pretty risky for parents.

 Why become a guarantor?

-Australian Bureau of Statistics (ABS) figures released in September 2023 indicate that the average mortgage amount nationwide you need to purchase an existing dwelling has increased to $593,000.
+Australian Bureau of Statistics (ABS) figures released in December 2023 indicate that the average mortgage has increased to $610,332.

-That means first-time home buyers wanting to keep their loan to value ratio (LVR) below 80% and avoid paying lenders mortgage insurance (LMI) would have to save a hefty deposit of at least $118,600.
+That means first-time home buyers wanting to keep their loan-to-value ratio (LVR) below 80% and avoid paying lender's mortgage insurance (LMI) would have to save a hefty deposit of at least $122,066.

 Lender’s mortgage insurance alone can cost borrowers thousands or even tens of thousands of dollars, which is why it’s a cost many borrowers do their best to avoid.
-And when you add in other buying costs like stamp duty, lender and conveyancer fees as well as insurance, purchasing a first home is not easy.
+And when you add in other home buying costs like stamp duty, conveyancer fees as well as home insurance, purchasing a first home is not easy.

 That’s where parents as guarantors come in.
 Not only can it help first-time home buyers to avoid paying LMI, but it can also mean giving them access to better home loan rates.
 After all, many of the sharpest rates are only available to borrowers with an LVR of 80% or less.